ch3ckkm8/personal_blog4/README.md

 - Tags:
 Used on the md pages and inside the interactive graph, must be created in the following format:
 1. Inside the md files -> [[tag]]
+2. Inside the md files, first section must start with ## and not #
-2. Create an empty md file for each one -> tag.md
+3. Create an empty md file for each one -> tag.md
-3. Must be located Inside nav on mkdocs.yml in this format -> tag : tag.md
+4. Must be located Inside nav on mkdocs.yml in this format -> tag : tag.md